nghfp9wa7bzq/sony-aries-mainlining/README.md

 Same as above, but for the Z3 (sony-leo).
 Only the last part is different.

+sony-aries-ml6.8.dts and sony-leo-ml6.8.dts
+These are concatenated .dts files, like the above two, but they are from the [(close to) current mainline kernel](https://github.com/TheOrangeCat/linux/tree/qcom-msm8974-6.8-wip-aries).

 ## License
 For exact license information, please look at the given sources.